 When PDU Set based handling is used, this may lead to suboptimal operation since the 5G network cannot configure the network operations like buffering, scheduling, packet discarding in a way that would benefit from awareness of RTP retransmission.
 For example, in case of momentary congestion, the RAN could have a higher preference for discarding packets from applications that use retransmission considering that the discarded packets will be retransmitted by the application hopefully within a non-congested period (and assuming that the packet is still found in the sender application buffer).

 In this solution, the sender indicates to the network that it has successfully negotiated the use of RTP retransmission with the receiver, and thus retransmissions can take place during the session.
-The indication can be sent via control plane signalling e.g. in the Protocol Description signalled by the AF.
+The indication can be sent via control plane signaling e.g. in the Protocol Description signalled by the AF.

 Differentiated configuration of PDU Set QoS parameters